rcherrueau/execo/doc/execo_g5k.rst

 to the jobs, which is painfull.
 Another possibility is to tell oar/oargrid to use specific keys.
 Oar can automatically use the key pointed to by the environement variable ``OAR_JOB_KEY_FILE`` if it is defined.
-Oargrid does not automatically do this, but execo takes care of telling oargrid to use the key pointed to by ``OAR_JOB_KEY_FILE`` if it is defined.
-So the most convenient way to use execo/oar/oargrid, is to set ``OAR_JOB_KEY_FILE`` in your ``~/.profile`` to point to your internal Grid5000 ssh key and export this environment variable.
+Oargrid does not automatically use this key, but execo also takes care of explicitely telling oargrid to use it if it is defined.
+So the most convenient way to use execo/oar/oargrid, is to set ``OAR_JOB_KEY_FILE`` in your ``~/.profile`` to point to your internal Grid5000 ssh key and export this environment variable, or use the ``oar_job_key_file`` in `execo_g5k.config.g5k_configuration`.

 Running from another host than a frontend
 =========================================

-Note that when running a script from another host than a frontend, everything will work except oarsh/oarcp connexions, since these executables only exist on frontends.
-One may imagine a solution through the setup of an ssh proxying and an alias, as described in the next section, but i never tried it.
+Note that when running a script from another host than a frontend (from a node or from your laptop outside Grid5000), everything will work except ``oarsh`` / ``oarcp`` connexions, since these executables only exist on frontends.
+In this case you can still connect by using ``ssh`` / ``scp`` as user ``oar`` on port 6667 (ie. use ``connexion_params = {'user': 'oar', 'port': 6667}``).
+This is the port where an oar-specific ssh server is listening.
+This server will then change user from oar to the user currently owning the node.

 Running from outside Grid5000
 =============================